ZidanHadipratama/RandomLearning/Git & GitHub/README.md

 6. **Commit the Merge**: With the conflicts resolved and changes staged, click on the checkmark icon (✓) in the source control tab to commit the merge.
 Provide a meaningful commit message that explains the changes you made to resolve the conflict.

 7. **Push the Changes**: After committing the merge, you can push the changes to the remote repository by clicking on the "Sync" icon in the bottom-left corner of Visual Studio Code.

-Feel free to explore and enjoy the wonderful world of Git and GitHub! 🎉